 - evaluating patient safety, infection prevention and control, and quality improvement performance;

-- evaluating compliance with the Company’s patient safety and quality clinical care standards, policies and procedure, and regulation and accreditation standards at the operating platforms; and
+- evaluating compliance with the Company’s patient safety and quality clinical care standards, policies and procedures, and regulation and accreditation standards at the operating divisions;

 - reviewing and approving the annual Clinical Services Overview and the Clinical Services Report.

-In relation to the Committee’s sustainability functions, the Committee is responsible for ensuring that the Group remains a good and responsible corporate citizen.
+In relation to its sustainability functions, the Committee is responsible for ensuring that the Group remains a good and responsible corporate citizen.
 During the year, the Committee focused, inter alia, on the following:

-- reviewing the Group’s policies with regard to the commitment, governance and reporting of the Group’s sustainable development performance, including the Group Sustainable Development Policy, Group Environmental Policy and Code of Business Conduct and Ethics.
+- reviewing and further aligning the Group’s policies to the Group’s commitment to governance and reporting of its sustainable development performance, including the Group Sustainable Development Policy, Group Environmental Policy and Code of Business Conduct and Ethics, strengthening the Group’s position on non-discrimination, respect for patient rights and human rights.
 These are available on the Company’s website;

-- monitoring the sustainable development performance of the Group, with specific regard to stakeholder engagement (which include the results of the patient experience index and employee engagement survey), health and public safety, broad-based black economic empowerment in South Africa, labour relations and working conditions, reviewing and recommending to the Board the Company’s statement on slavery and human trafficking in terms of the Modern Slavery Act (available on the Company’s website), training and skills development of employees, management of the Group’s environmental impacts, fraud and ethics, compliance (which include the governance of advertising and compliance with consumer protection laws) and corporate social investment;
+- monitoring the sustainable development performance of the Group with specific regard to stakeholder engagement (which includes the outcomes from the patient experience index and employee engagement index), health and public safety, broad-based black economic empowerment in South Africa, labour relations and working conditions, reviewing and recommending to the Board the Company’s statement on slavery and human trafficking in terms of the Modern Slavery Act (available on the Company’s website), training and skills development of employees, management of the Group’s environmental impacts, fraud and ethics, compliance (which includes the governance of advertising and compliance with consumer protection laws) and corporate social investment;

 - confirming the key sustainability priorities, as recommended by management, reported in Sustainable Development Highlights and the Sustainable Development Report; and